ElementalCognition/tekton-toolbox/README.md

       fieldPath: metadata.namespace
 ```

-k8s deployment must use https to check readiness and liveness:
+The k8s deployment must use HTTPS for readiness and liveness checks:
 ```yaml
 readinessProbe:
   httpGet: